kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I'm taking a class on Algebraic Graph Theory and Quantum Computation at the University of Waterloo, with permission from the instructor!
 As a result of this class, I was invited to attended Godsil75, a celebration of the professor's birthday, with lots of interesting talks at the intersection of Graph Theory, Algebra and Quantum!
 - I also attended a mini course on "Meanders and meandric systems" relating to quantum gravity and graphs, as part of a larger session on "Randomness and Geometry" via the Fields Institute (virtually).
 - I will be attending High Assurance Cryptographic Software (HACS) 2024, which is a workshop that precedes Real World Crypto (RWC) 2024 in Toronto, CA and focuses on the intersection of Cryptography and Formal Methods, this year specifically related to Post-Quantum Cryptography!
 I have received funding ($1200 worth) and free registration to attend!
 Thank you so much to the organizers!
 - I will be interning at Visa Research for Summer 2024 as a Staff Research Scientist intern in Foster City, CA!
-I will be working with the Advanced Cryptography team!
+I will be working with the Advanced Cryptography team, specifically on post-quantum cryptography!
 - I have been invited to our group presentation at the QC+AI Meetup to talk about our recent Quantum Hackathon submission (work done from August-November), where we are one of the top scoring teams...and eventually won the Quantum Hackathon!!
 - Our Quantum Hackathon team gave a talk on our work for the Hackathon on Thursday 29th 2024! [link](https://youtu.be/uifMeBaS5C8)
 - I will be attending the Arizona Winter School (AWS) on Abelian Varieties in Tucson, Arizona, where I have been assigned to Silverman's working group!
 I'm thrilled!